chocolatey/choco-wiki/Home.md

 But chocolatey is not just for .NET tools.
 It's for nearly any windows application/tool!

 ###What is chocolatey?
 Now that I have your attention, let's talk about chocolatey.
-Chocolatey is like apt-get, but for Windows (with windows comes limitations).
+Chocolatey is kind of like apt-get, but for Windows (with windows comes limitations).
 It is a machine level package manager that is built on top of nuget command line and the nuget infrastructure.
 [[More behind the name|History]]

 "Okay, machine package manager, that's nice.
 What does that mean though?"
 It means you can simply install software with a few keystrokes and go get coffee while your co-workers are downloading and running an install manually (and I do mean something like an MSI).